Skip to content

 Growth Portfolio

-Three years of general operating support, hands-on coaching and thought partnership, and capacity building services.
+General operating support, hands-on coaching and thought partnership, and capacity building services.

 Our advisory services are a mashup of business acumen, emotional intelligence, and active problem solving.
-And our capacity building sources from what we’ve learned over the past 25 years to deliver you the most promising technical assistance support.
+And our capacity building sources from what we’ve learned over the past 25 years to deliver the most promising technical assistance support.

-There’s no sugarcoating: this experience is intense, requiring a significant time investment from entrepreneurs, like you, who already have a full plate.
+There’s no sugarcoating it: this experience is intense, requiring a significant time investment from entrepreneurs, like you, who already have a full plate.
 Half the battle of getting the most out of our Growth Portfolio is coming in at the right time for you and your enterprise.
 Read on to learn more about the nature of the commitment to determine if this is a fit for you.

-Enterprises are assigned a relationship manager — aka primary contact and trusted partner — over the three-year period.
+Enterprises are assigned a relationship manager — aka a primary contact and trusted partner — over the three-year period.
 The relationship manager’s goal is to be your glue and your guiding light.
 They spar and ideate with you on how to strengthen your business and employment model and help you navigate the array of REDF resources available.
-Bonus: they are here to support the entire organization — not just the CEO or executive director.
+Bonus: they here to support the entire organization — not just the CEO or executive director.

 Finally, we get that things can change rapidly in social enterprises.
-So know that your relationship manager will work with you to course-correct as needed.
+So, know that your relationship manager will work with you to course-correct as needed.

 As we work with you to grow, we also ask you to work with us to inform the field on the impact of this movement and to inform ourselves on the impact of our programming, so we can get stronger too.
-You’ll be asked to submit reports on the following:

 We will work with you to determine the best way to manage any data collection constraints.
 We also commit to sharing aggregated data with our portfolio, funders, and policymakers to facilitate learning and advocate for increased investment in the field.

 Finally, on occasion, you may also be asked to complete shorter (<10 minute) surveys on an ad-hoc basis (e.g. feedback on technical assistance projects and an annual pulse survey to understand grantee satisfaction with the Growth Portfolio experience).
-(Grantees who are also RIIF borrowers will still have to comply with additional reporting requirements as stipulated on the loan agreements.)
+(Grantees who are concurrent RIIF borrowers will still have to comply with additional reporting requirements as stipulated on the loan agreements.)

 How We Work with ESE Leaders